Seasawher/mathlib4-help/docs/tactics.md

 This is a "finishing" tactic modification of `simp`.
 It has two forms.

 * `simpa [rules, ⋯] using e` will simplify the goal and the type of `e` using `rules`, then try to close the goal using `e`.

   Simplifying the type of `e` makes it more likely to match the goal (which has also been simplified).
 This construction also tends to be more robust under changes to the simp lemma set.

+  The final match between the simplified `e` and the simplified goal uses **reducible** transparency, so it does not unfold semireducible definitions.
+  Write `simpa [rules, ⋯] using! e` to perform the match at the ambient (default/semireducible) transparency instead.

 * `simpa [rules, ⋯]` will simplify the goal and the type of a hypothesis `this` if present in the context, then try to close the goal using the `assumption` tactic.

+As with `simp`, the `!` modifier after `simpa` enables auto-unfolding of definitions in the simp set.

+## simpa?!
+Defined in: `Lean.Parser.Tactic.tacticSimpa?!__1`

+This is a "finishing" tactic modification of `simp`.
+It has two forms.

+* `simpa [rules, ⋯] using e` will simplify the goal and the type of `e` using `rules`, then try to close the goal using `e`.

+  Simplifying the type of `e` makes it more likely to match the goal (which has also been simplified).
+This construction also tends to be more robust under changes to the simp lemma set.

+  The final match between the simplified `e` and the simplified goal uses **reducible** transparency, so it does not unfold semireducible definitions.
+  Write `simpa [rules, ⋯] using! e` to perform the match at the ambient (default/semireducible) transparency instead.

+* `simpa [rules, ⋯]` will simplify the goal and the type of a hypothesis `this` if present in the context, then try to close the goal using the `assumption` tactic.

+As with `simp`, the `!` modifier after `simpa` enables auto-unfolding of definitions in the simp set.

 ## sizeOf_list_dec
 Defined in: `List.tacticSizeOf_list_dec`